-Arianne Gosselin, an osteopathic student, believes the body is a vital, living machine, which already possesses everything it needs to self-heal.
+Arianne Gosselin, an Osteopathic Manual practitioner, believes the body is a vital, living machine, which already possesses everything it needs to self-heal.

 Her experience and training have shown her that, when the body is structurally sound, this ability is present and occurring without conscious thought.
 However, this self-healing ability is hindered when the body’s physical structure becomes impaired.